miversen33/DistroAbstractionLayer/README.md

 You will notice that there is now no output, use the `hide` param if you are looking to install packages/programs behind the scenes without clogging up stdout

 ### Upgrading Your System
 Some package managers (apt for example) have the ability to run full system updates/upgrades.
-If those features are supported by the systems package manager, you can use the Distro Layer to run them
+If those features are supported by the system's package manager, you can use the Distro Layer to run them

 ```python
 >>> from distrolayer import DistroAbstractionLayer